asmaloney/gactar/README.md

    ```
    slot 'resutl' does not exist in chunk 'isMember' for match buffer 'goal' in production 'initialRetrieval' (line 52)
    ```

+## Design Goals

+1. amod syntax & semantics should be designed for humans to read & understand (i.e. should not require a programming background to grok).
+1. Only provide one way to do something in the amod language - this helps when reading someone else's code and keep the parser simple.
+1. gactar should be as simple as possible to set up, use, and understand.

+## Contributing

+For information on how to contribute (code, bug reports, ideas, or other resources), please see the [CONTRIBUTING](doc/CONTRIBUTING.md) doc.

 ## Setup